The darkest survival situations in human history

-Throughout history people across the globe have often run into times so dark and desperate, that their daily lives needed to be filled with extreme actions just for them to stay alive.
-Here’s a few of the worst historic survival situations people have ever been in and what it took to come out the other side.
+Throughout history, people across the globe have often run into times so dark and desperate, that their daily lives needed to be filled with extreme actions just for them to stay alive.
+Here are a few of the darkest survival situations in human history and what it took to come out the other side.

 The Black Death